Gogeta-SSB/Amazon-AWS/README.md

 To start, name your server, obviously, and next is to choose the operating system, the operating system you'll need to replicate the website listed, will be the Ubuntu OS, and for the type of Ubuntu OS, you should choose, "Ubuntu Server 24.04 LTS (HVM), SSD Volume Type".

-After completing everything above, create a key pair.
+After you complete everything above, you can create a key pair.
 This key pair grants you a PEM file, which is used to access your website anywhere as long as you have the PEM file in your directory to access the website coding.

 Finally, the most critical part will be the website's network settings.